 Spend a couple of nights in Bangkok before flying on to Yangon or Mandalay for incredible cultural experiences.
 It is also possible to sail from northern Thailand through the Mergui Archipelago to untouched Burmese islands.

 Direct flights operate from Bangkok to Siem Reap and Phnom Penh, or from Phuket to Siem Reap.
-Hence there are a number of ways to combine the culture of Cambodia with the beaches and cosmopolitan cities of Thailand.
+Hence there are a few ways to combine the culture of Cambodia with the beaches and cosmopolitan cities of Thailand.

 Fly direct from Bangkok to Vientiane or Luang Prabang to see some of the most opulent Buddhist temples in the region.
 Alternatively travel from northern Thailand to Luang Prabang aboard our private sampan on the Mekong.